Assumptions for Structuring Internal Operations

 Guidance for Developing Internal Operations

-- Examine the connections already in place for the daily work of communicable disease, clinical practice, community-based Public Health infrastructure, and health provider communities.
+- Examine the connections already in place for the daily work of communicable disease, clinical practice, community based Public Health infrastructure, and health provider communities.

 - Examine the organization emergency planning structure and determine how to connect this plan into overall planning.

-- Think about evaluation measures.
+- Think about evaluation measures as you proceed in planning.

 - Identify the systems and processes needed to document assurance activities with respect to the legal requirements of isolation or quarantine.
 For example, addressing needs while in isolation or quarantine.